Compact Model Coalition

 To address the increasing need for Reliability (ageing) simulation the CMC nominated the OMI Interface as the new EDA vendor independent solution for ageing simulations.
 Technically the Interface is very close the TMI2 Interface developed by TSMC.
 The standardization will allow Silicon Foundries to develop a common set of aging models that will work with all significant analog simulators.

+The CMC also has released a Verilog-A code recommended best practices document (“CMC Policy on Standardization of Verilog-A Model Code”) and a Verilog-A Linter program called VAMPyRE (Github link) which can be freely accessed to help increase the quality of model code for all model developers worldwide.

+The CMC continues to evaluate new models for standardarization.
+New models are submitted to the Coalition, where their technical merits are discussed, and then potential standard models are voted on.

+In 2025, the CMC has started a new initiative and is setting up and running the first International Compact Modeling Conference (ICMC), to be held on June 26-June 27 in San Francisco, co-located with the DAC 2025 conference.